martinakraus/security-intro-2025/Task_01/cors-app/README.md

 ## Starting first Web Server:

-Insert following command inside the terminak: `npm start`
+Insert following command inside the terminal: `npm start`

 You should see following output: